-Whether it’s AC repair or total AC system replacement, there are various terms within the HVAC industry that can get baffling for homeowners.
-Not to mention all of the different pieces of heating and air conditioning equipment that can be used to increase your home’s energy efficiency and air quality.
+Whether it’s AC repair or total AC system replacement, there are various terms within the HVAC industry that can get confusing for homeowners.
+Not to mention all of the different pieces of heating and air conditioning equipment that can be used to improve your home’s energy efficiency and air quality.
 Of course we can’t speak to all of the variations in a short blog post, so we’ll take a look at one of the routine inquiries we see at Stevenson Service Experts: what’s the difference between an air conditioner and an air handler?

 What is an Air Handler?

 An air handler contains the components that move the air throughout your home, called the blower.
-It is normally set inside the home and runs with both the heating and cooling parts of your HVAC system.
-If you take a quick glance at an air handler, it can closely resemble a furnace.
+It is usually set inside the home and runs with both the heating and cooling parts of your HVAC system.
+If you take a quick look at an air handler, it can closely resemble a furnace.
 Air handlers can work with an air conditioner and holds the indoor coil, used to cool and heat your home depending on which system it’s running with.

 Air handler vs Heat Pump